 Current as of September 25, 2020

-Many schools across the continental United States and the globe have temporarily closed their doors to help keep students, their families, administrators and teachers safe and slow the spread of coronavirus disease 2019.
+Many schools across the continental United States and the globe have temporarily switched to online learning to help keep students, their families, administrators and teachers safe and slow the spread of coronavirus disease 2019.
 Here are some tips and resources you can use to help your child learn at home.

 Need More Parenting Resources During COVID-19?

 You may be looking for new ideas for managing children at home during the pandemic.
 Try this updated list of extensive parenting resources.